 Awards

-• Account for how our own award productions can be more diverse behind the scenes, with a goal of modeling best practices for production through ongoing reviews.
+• Account for how our own award productions can be more diverse behind the scenes, with the goal of modeling best practices for production through ongoing reviews.

 Industry at Large

-• Be a strong ally by supporting the work of advocate organizations and strengthening partnerships with a diversity of community groups.
+• Allyship: Be a strong and vocal ally by supporting the work of advocacy organizations and strengthening partnerships with a diverse range of community groups.
+The Academy is a proud signatory of the Canadian Screen Industry Statement of Values, created by the Black Screen Office.